Weather of 2010: January 6–9

 In Norway, temperatures hit −42 C on the 7th in the village of Folldal as snow fell across Scandinavia and -42.4 C at Tynset. on the 8th as Kuusamo in Finland, the lowest registered temperature was -37.1 C. Heavy blizzards and snow storms raged across Germany, Scandinavia and the northwestern parts of European Russia.

 In Poland, more snow hit the Lower Silesian Voivodeship, and nine people died across the country in a 48-hour period, bringing the total weather-related deaths to 139 since the start of November, a police spokesman said.
-Most of the victims were vagrants, whose tragic lifestyle left them prone to the cold.

 Switzerland's 24.5 km Gotthard Road Tunnel reopened to trucks on the 8th, following heavy snowfalls over the previous 2 days.

 A heavy and snowy cyclone hit the Aleutian Islands on January 7 and 8.
 Snow accompanied a cold wave moving south through North America on January 8, and Mexico City received snowfall accumulations.
 In the mountainous regions, temperatures dropped to −10 °C, killing nine people.
 The snow continued to fall on the 10th.
 Bitter weather may have wiped out some Alaskan reindeer as temperatures and snow depths exceeded those of the extraordinarily harsh winter of 1963 to 1964.

-January 7 saw the snow and ice continuing to affect the snow-tormented counties of Oxfordshire, Warwickshire, Buckinghamshire, Gloucestershire and Northamptonshire.
-Because of the dangerous conditions concerning the build-up of snow and black ice, Banbury Museum, the Cherwell District Council customer service center and Cherwell District Council tourist information center were closed.
-Many Oxfordshire locations had between 1 and 2 ft of unmelted snow by then.
+January 7 saw the snow and ice continuing to affect the counties of Oxfordshire, Warwickshire, Buckinghamshire, Gloucestershire and Northamptonshire.
+Many Oxfordshire locations had between 1 and 2 ft of unmelted snow.
 Cherwell District Council workers began using a mixture of table salt and sand instead of their diminishing road grit and rock salt supplies.